What is Floor Coving?

 Enables More Efficient and Effective Cleaning.
-With integrated floor coving, spills and pathogens are easy to isolate from the surface, allowing to clean and dispose of them properly.
+With integrated floor coving, spills, and pathogens are easy to isolate from the surface, allowing for cleaning and disposal.
 The floors will be easy to disinfect, alleviating contamination concerns.
 Furthermore, radiuses eliminate the hard-to-reach angles at standard floor-wall junctions that can be difficult to sanitize.

 As a result, integral floor coving helps reduce custodial labor costs and improve outcomes by enabling more efficient and effective cleaning.